In the past two blog posts we discussed two related topics.

 The pressure is now on the manager

 The Barista didn’t think I was going to follow through with my professional goals.
-He thought I was going to give up or quit, but suddenly, he realizes he is going to have some pressure on his hands.
+He thought I was going to give up or quit.
+Suddenly, he realizes he is going to have some pressure on his hands.
 The closer I get to finishing this list, the more pressure there will be to find me a Barista in Training slot.

 - My boss, the barista knows the qualifications of the job “Barista in training”.